AaronTsen-dot/pluvia-1.5-working-2026/README.md

 - This project currently targets `iPhone3,1`
 - Supported firmware range in this working copy is iOS 5.1.1 (`9B206`), 6.x, and 7.x
-- During verification on Mojave, the working `tools/ipsw` binary matched the stable `tools/ipsw.prebuilt` copy
-- The second Cydia launch after "Preparing Filesystem" may crash on supported jailbreak flows; rebooting the device resolves it

-## Do Not Upload

-- Apple IPSW files
-- SHSH blobs
-- Generated `work/` contents
-- Device-specific logs or artifacts

 ## Credits